 An authentic small town hospitality permeates Summerville.
 Although newcomers, many of them from up north, have spurred growth in what was once just a sleepy stop on the way to Charleston (population 135,000), old fashioned ways, a country ambiance and a leisurely pace still dominate local life.
 This is a conservative place, where manners matter and youngsters utter phrases such as "Thank you, sir," and "My pleasure, ma'am."
-The city's mission statement, which will be "modified with guidance from God," is "the establishment of a quality of life for the Town of Summerville that provides a safe, healthy, beautiful and harmonious place to live and work."
+The city's mission statement, which will be "modified with guidance from God," as needed, is "the establishment of a quality of life for the Town of Summerville that provides a safe, healthy, beautiful and harmonious place to live and work."
 And, indeed, it seems to be true.

 The downtown is small and simple, but there are enough stores to meet most needs.
 An original corner pharmacy with a working soda fountain and an old time barber shop, as well as a Target, a Publix, a Best Buy, two Wal-Marts are some of the retailers.
 Good seafood restuarants are plentiful.
 Many residents make the 30 minute drive into Charleston along Interstate 26 for more dining, entertainment and shopping options (attractive Tanger Outlets with 80 stores is in North Charleston).